To learn more about Scott Asahina, please view the following sections:

 A simple to follow step-by-step system – Being an ‘analytical and linear thinker’ I put the things I’d been doing in the order I had experienced the best results.
 I then tweaked, fine tuned and improved each of the steps, which eventually morphed into what I call today:

-*I continue to update and evolve the marketing & advertising blueprints as new technologies and opportunities arise.
+*I continue to update and evolve the "Get More Customers Method" as new technologies and opportunities arise.

-Further validation – I showed my step-by-step marketing & advertising blueprints to two other very close business owner friends.
+Further validation – I showed my step-by-step marketing and advertising system to two other very close business owner friends.
 I wanted them to test and validate what I had developed.
 I really wanted their feedback to help me improve further.

 It’s a little embarrassing to admit, but I was delighted when they too started to get good results.
 I remember being on the subway train heading home and scanning through their marketing and sales data.
 I had a big cheesy grin on my face all the way home, I felt like a child who had just unwrapped a super cool gift…

 For the first time in my business life, I felt confident I knew exactly what to do to get more customers and grow a business.
-This was also the first time someone suggested to me “Scott, you should do this full-time” I liked the idea a lot, but it wasn’t what I had intended to do.
-But knowing I already had 2 clients wanting my help, and after spending many restless nights thinking about it, in late 2011 I decided to start Asahina Marketing and Asahina Video (now combined into Scott Asahina Dot Com – SADC) to promote and offer my marketing, advertising and consulting services.
+This was also the first time someone suggested to me “Scott, you should do this full-time”...
+I liked the idea a lot, but it wasn’t what I had intended to do.
+Knowing I already had 2 clients wanting my help, and after spending many restless nights thinking about it, in late 2011 I decided to start Asahina Marketing and Asahina Video to promote and offer my marketing, advertising and consulting services (both sites were combined into Scott Asahina Dot Com as of 2015).

 A couple of people had already suggested I should do this for a living (which I was seriously considering) but then by pure chance one day I came across a ‘Zig Ziglar’ quote that encouraged and motivated me to change my mind about what I wanted to do with my career.
 The quote is: